pkarpi/foam-cut-tools/arduino_steppers/readme.md

-# One more arduino stepper driving program "runsteppers"
+# Arduino stepper motor program for foam cutter

 ## Getting Started
-This is intended to work with windows foam cutting tools, styroXcut and styroXjog.
+This is intended to work together with foam cutting tools, **styroXcut and styroXjog**.

 ### Prerequisites
-You need a windows machine, arduino uno and cnc shield for it.
+You need a windows machine, **arduino uno** and **cnc shield** for it.
 Connect stepper motors and suitable power input to your cnc-shield.
 Install arduino windows driver, connect usb cable between windows machine and arduino.

 ### Installing
-With arduino ide, send this program to arduino.
-Load styroXjog from microsoft store and try to connect and run.
+With arduino ide, send **runsteppers.ino** to arduino.
+Load styroXjog from microsoft store and connect and run.